When I hear a new piece of music, a bass line immediately starts to form in my head...

 Q: What type of music do you usually work on?

-A: Rock, funk, singer-songwriter, reggae, and metal
+A: Rock, funk, singer-songwriter, electro-funk, hip hop, and anything that grooves!

 Q: What do you bring to a song?